Slavery and Human Trafficking Statement 2024

 Face-to-face training in business ethics and sustainable purchasing have been held for the Procurement organization, including training to evaluate information gathered during site visits regarding the supplier’s social and environmental performance.

-Further information can be obtained in SSAB´s annual report and GRI-Report (www.SSAB.com).
+Further information can be obtained in SSAB´s annual report (www.SSAB.com).